A Drinking Deer A Drinking Deer

 time 7 minutes

 “The flowing water is ‘alive’, restless.
-It is a source of inspiration, it heals and prophesises.
+It is a source of inspiration, it heals and prophesies.
 Streams and rivers reveal power, life and eternity: they exist and are alive.
-In this way, they gain autonomy, and humans continue to worship them despite other epiphanies and religious revolutions,” Mircea Eliade wrote in History of Religious Ideas.
+In this way, they gain autonomy, and humans continue to worship them despite other epiphanies and religious revolutions,” Mircea Eliade wrote in A History of Religious Ideas.
 The worship of water can be found in every culture, just like tales of the springs and the water of life.

 Zargan Nasordinova, a Muslim refugee from Chechnya who has lived in Warsaw for over a decade, says of her homeland: “It’s like your soul is there, and you are constantly fighting for her to come back to you.
 Here it is beautiful; there is freedom here.
 But where you were born, you grew up; there is a big part of your life left there.
 I really like my country, especially the mountains.
-Do you know what
+Do you know what our water is like, the mountain water?
+When you get up in the morning, you go out into the yard, pour it and it’s alive, just like in fairy tales.
+You drink a little and you don’t even want to eat anymore.
+You stop being hungry.
+This water has a unique taste!”

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe